Roberto do Val Vilela

 • Helminth community structure of the white-bellied woolly mouse opossum Marmosa constantiae Thomas, 1904 in Central-West Brazil

 B.E. de Andrade-Silva, T. dos Santos Cardoso, R. do Val Vilela, R. de Campos Pacheco, R.V.
-Rossi, R.F.B de Mendonça, A. Maldonado Júnior, and R. Gentile
+Rossi, R.F.B de Mendonça, A. Maldonado Júnior, R. Gentile

-Abstract Marmosa constantiae is a species of marsupial restricted to the central portion of South America.
+Marmosa constantiae is a species of marsupial restricted to the central portion of South America.
 In Brazil, it occurs in the northwestern region including five states of the Amazon, Cerrado, and Pantanal biomes.
 However, there is no study of the helminth fauna or helminth community structure for this marsupial.
 The aims of this study were to describe the species composition and to analyse the structure of the helminthic community of M. constantiae in an area of the Amazon Arc in Sinop, north of the state of Mato Grosso, Brazil.
 Parasites were searched in 53 specimens of this marsupial, among which 44 were infected with at least one helminth species.
 Parasitic helminths were counted and identified.
 Nine species were collected: seven nematodes, one cestode, and one acanthocephalan.
 The most abundant species were Gracilioxyuris agilisis, Travassostrongylus scheibelorum, Pterygodermatites sinopiensis, and Subulura eliseae.
 These species were the only dominant ones in the component community.
 No significant differences were observed in the abundance and prevalence of helminths between male and female hosts.
 Host body size significantly influenced helminth abundance in males.
 The pattern of community structure considering the infracommunities in this locality indicated more species replacement than species loss along the environmental gradient.
 This is the first study to report the helminth fauna and the helminth community structure of M. constantiae.

 • In the Dawn of an Early Invasion: No Genetic Diversity of Angiostrongylus cantonensis in Ecuador?

-Luis Solórzano Álava, Cesar Bedoya Pilozo, Hilda Hernandez Alvarez, Lazara Rojas Rivera, Misladys Rodriguez Ortega, Jorge Fraga Nodarse, Leandro de Mattos Pereira, Raquel de Oliveira Simões, and Roberto do Val Vilela
+Luis Solórzano Álava, Cesar Bedoya Pilozo, Hilda Hernandez Alvarez, Lazara Rojas Rivera, Misladys Rodriguez Ortega, Jorge Fraga Nodarse, Leandro de Mattos Pereira, Raquel de Oliveira Simões, Roberto do Val Vilela

 The nematode Angiostrongylus cantonensis has been reported worldwide.
 However, some basic questions remain unanswered about A. cantonensis in Ecuador: (1) Was the invasion of A. cantonensis in Ecuador unique, or did it occur in different waves?
 (2) Was this invasion as recent as historical records suggest?
 (3) Did this invasion come from other regions of South America or elsewhere?
 To address these issues, we assessed the genetic diversity of MT-CO1 gene sequences from isolates obtained in 11 of Ecuador’s 24 provinces.
 Our Bayesian inference phylogenetic tree recovered A. cantonensis as a well-supported monophyletic group.
 All 11 sequences from Ecuador were identical and identified as AC17a.
 The haplotype AC17a, found in Ecuador and the USA, formed a cluster with AC17b (USA), AC13 (Thailand), and AC12a-b (Cambodia).
 Notably, all the samples obtained in Ecuadorian provinces’ different geographic and climatic regions had no genetic difference.
 Despite the lack of genetic information on A. cantonensis in Latin America, except in Brazil, our finding differs from previous studies by its absence of gene diversity in Ecuador.
 We concluded that the invasion of A. cantonensis in Ecuador may have occurred: (1) as a one-time event, (2) recently, and (3) from Asia via the USA.
 Further research should include samples from countries neighboring Ecuador to delve deeper into this.